All Episodes

 I do see a lot of my friends who've worked in the same career for so many years, they're tired and they're ready to retire.

-At the same time, I realize, you know, we all have this finite amount of time here on the earth, and it's like, well, I don't want to miss my opportunity to have some time totally to myself with my husband and family and travel and do things like that.
+At the same time, I realized, you know, we all have this finite amount of time here on the earth, and it's like, well, I don't want to miss my opportunity to have some time totally to myself with my husband and family and travel and do things like that.

-So I'm still it's still in the future.
+So I'm still, it's still in the future.

-I'm still very much weighing, you know, what I would do, but I feel like I have to be smart and think about some kind of an end date at some point because I do feel like I might run out of time before that.
+But I feel like I have to be smart and think about some kind of an end date at some point because I do feel like I might run out of time before that.

-What would you do if the boss came in today and said, geez, we've gotten some bad news from the city council, uh, we're not really able to have a children's librarian anymore.
+What would you do if the boss came in today and said, geez, we've gotten some bad news from the city council.

-What what would you do?
+What would you do?

 Give me some advice.

-I'm I'm someone who has had a career.
+I'm someone who has had a career.

 I'm in my 40s, maybe early 50s.

-The career I have, I realize is not the exact thing that I really want to be doing.
+The career I have, I realize, is not the exact thing that I really want to be doing.

-You know, going toward that place w where you are at, where where one could say, gosh, she's really doing what she wants to do, and I I envy that, and that's what a great place to be.
+How do I get started going toward the light, you know, going toward that place where you are at, where one could say, gosh, she's really doing what she wants to do, and I envy that.

 Right.